-The members of the Emerging Trends Working Group will leverage their expertise and insights by participating in media opportunities, with the goal of being included in media coverage that drives awareness of ISACA, its research, content and products, as well as elevates their own visibility as industry thought leaders.
+The members of the Emerging Trends Working Group will leverage their expertise and insights by participating in media and communications opportunities, with the goal of being included in media coverage, writing articles and helping contribute to the development of ISACA content, all of which drives awareness of ISACA and elevates the organization—and the working group members— as industry thought leaders.
 This includes:

 - Writing comments in response to current events that can be rapidly pitched to media, for the purpose of using these in timely articles.

 - Speaking with journalists over phone interviews in response to queries, with the aim for their quotes and/or ISACA data and messaging to be used in published pieces.

 - Writing bylined articles to be placed in third party media outlets.

 - Contributing quotes and/or other expert insights for ISACA social media posts.